toddllm/HDMY5/IMAGE_TO_VOXEL.md

 ## Prerequisites

 1. Python 3.x with `venv` module
-2. An OpenAI API key with access to GPT-4 Vision API
+2. An OpenAI API key with access to GPT-4o (which includes vision capabilities)
 3. The HDMY5 Game Builder codebase

 ## Setup